AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented AfriSenti, a collection of sentiment Twitter datasets annotated by native speakers in 14 African languages used in the first Afro-centric SemEval shared task---SemEval 2023 Task 12: Sentiment analysis for African languages (AfriSenti-SemEval).
-We reported the challenges faced during data collection and annotation as well as experimental results using state-of-the-art pre-trained language models.
-We release the datasets, and data resources to the research community.
-AfriSenti opens up new avenues for sentiment analysis research in under-represented languages.
-In the future, we plan to extend \textit{AfriSenti} to more African languages and different sentiment analysis sub-tasks.
+We presented AfriSenti, a collection of sentiment Twitter datasets annotated by native speakers in 14 African languages: Amharic, Algerian Arabic, Hausa, Igbo, Kinyarwanda, Moroccan Arabic, Mozambican Portuguese, Nigerian Pidgin, Oromo, Swahili, Tigrinya, Twi, Xitsonga, and \yoruba, used in the first Afro-centric SemEval shared task---SemEval 2023 Task 12: Sentiment analysis for African languages (AfriSenti-SemEval).
+We reported the challenges faced during data collection and annotation, in addition to experimental results in different settings.

+We publicly release the datasets and other resources, such as the collection lexicons for the research community intetrested in sentiment analysis and under-represented languages.
+In the future, we plan to extend \textit{AfriSenti} to additional African languages and other sentiment analysis sub-tasks.